PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 Dealing With A Classifier
 =========================

-All that we are missing for a first attempt of a classification analysis of this dataset is a :term:`classifier`.
+All that we are missing for a first attempt at a classification analysis of this dataset is a :term:`classifier`.
 This time we will not use a magic function to help us, but will create the classifier ourselves.
 The original study employed a so-called 1-nearest-neighbor classifier, using correlation as a